 Make your elf party extra fun by dressing up as an elf while you're having your party!

 THE GRINCH CHRISTMAS PARTY IDEAS

 These are so cute, healthy, and easy to put together.
-That’s my kind of themed food!
+That’s most definitely out kind of themed food!

 - Grab a skewer.

 - Slide a green grape on the skewer.

 - Add a banana slice.

 - Place an upside down strawberry on top of that (slice off the top so it’s flat first).

 - Finish with a mini marshmallow on top.

 - Repeat for as many skewers as you wish to make.